Calvin-Zikakis/Software-Dev---Team-Meeting-Logs/README.md

-# Software-Dev---Team-Meeting-Logs
+# Software-Dev-Team-Meeting-Logs
-Team meeting logs for our software dev project
+Team meeting logs for our software dev project.
+Logs are short summaries from team meetings